Running a Wedding Rehearsal

 Wedding Coordinator

-If you have decided not to hire a wedding coordinator, consider asking a favorite friend or relative, who is not a member of the wedding party, to assist you by coordinating the wedding and the rehearsal.
+The truth about Wedding Coordinators…they can make your life easy and…you absolutely do not have to hire one.
+It’s putting together a party with a wedding theme essentially.
+You can always consider asking a favorite friend or relative, who is not a member of the wedding party, to assist you by coordinating the wedding and the rehearsal.
 On your wedding day, you do not want to be the only person who knows exactly how the wedding should flow.
 Having a coordinator will give you a chance to fully enjoy your wedding ceremony.
+And most importantly, now-a-days, the caterer, more than likely, has one serving in the position who will take all the notes on who’s to be doing what.
+Or hire Marie.
+She’s done ovwer 3000 weddings she knows the all the actors.

 Children